Mixing magic oils reminds me so much of movies and books about witches creating potent potions.

 We use oils to bless our bodies and magical tools in preparation for spell work.
 Or to “fix” or “dress” a candle for maximum magic.
 Specific oils are also used for specific rituals — for things like love, money, clarity, or protection.

-So, what is anointing oil and how does it work?
+So, what is ritual oil and how does it work?

-All anointing oils look a little different depending on your magical or religious tradition.
+All ritual oils look a little different depending on your magical or religious tradition.
 I follow a predominantly Western and Southern European folk magic tradition.
 And our oils are a mixture of:

 - A carrier oil